Welcome to La La Land

 I can’t stress enough the goodness of Anaheim Disneyland Park and Griffith Observatory (already explained in earlier sections), especially for kids.
 So, if you haven’t visited them, make them your priority.

-13) Traveling for disabled people
+13) Los Angeles travel for disabled people

 Although the environment of LA is not for everyone it has certainly one of the most accessible facilities for disabled travelers.
 Most of the tourist attractions offer complimentary wheelchairs (sand wheelchairs if a beach is nearby) while audio shows and copies of show scripts are available for people in need.
 There are also disability guide books available for using amusement park rides of Six Flags Magic Mountain.
 If you need more information on transports for disabled people, check out this contact page of Metrolink, MTA or other access services.
 You will also get plenty of hotels with handicap-accessible features including Beverly Wilshire – A Four Seasons hotel, The London West Hollywood, The Beverly Hilton, Hotel Angeleno, The Belamar Hotel, etc.